 What causes ringworm of the scalp or beard?

-Ringworm is not caused by a worm.
-Ringworm infections are caused by a fungus.
+Ringworm is caused by a fungus, not by a worm.
 The kinds of fungi (plural of fungus) that cause ringworm live and spread on the top layer of the skin and on the hair.

 What does ringworm of the scalp or beard look like?

 Ringworm of the scalp or beard often looks like round, bald patches.
-Most often, the infection spreads outward while the inside of the circle clears up.
+In most cases, the infection spreads outward while the inside of the circle clears up.
 This makes the infection look like a ring.
-The name "ringworm" comes from this pattern.
+That's why it's called "ringworm."

-Ringworm is contagious, meaning it can spread from one person to another easily.
-If you or someone in your family has the symptoms listed above, see your doctor.
+Ringworm spreads easily from one person to another.
+If anyone in your family has the symptoms listed above, see your doctor.

 How is ringworm of the scalp or beard diagnosed?